vincentweisser/Computational_Longevity/Book/Chapter 1 - Motivation.md

 ***
 >*Important notes*:
-* This is not a scientific work, it is just an aggregation and regurgitation of different sources of information.
-Meaning output of this book is mainly due to efforts of others as indicated in references.
 * This is a rolling set of writings, meaning information will be added on a regular basis.
 There is no end.
 * Any corrections and/or additions are encouraged.
 ***